 It’s your property, but their place of residence – OR – It’s their house, but your home.
 These types of legal agreements can be tricky and the landlord-tenant relationship can become difficult.

 The relationship between a tenant and landlord can range from pleasant to tenuous… either way, it’s still a legal agreement between two parties that comes with a plethora of legal obligations and risks – particularly in the State of California’s landlord / tenant legal structure.
 It gets even stickier because the agreement involves someone’s living situation and the new changes in the law that have come as a result of the housing crisis in California.

+From the creation of the lease agreement to providing options for an eviction in the event of a dispute between a landlord and a Tenant.
 Attorney Davalos found his passion for landlord tenant law while working in San Francisco where rent control and homelessness created a landscape full of legal challenges as well as benefits for both landlords and tenants.
 Today he represents many clients in the San Joaquin and Sacramento Valley areas in disputes over habitability as well as retaliatory eviction and defense.

 Knowing your rights whether as a tenant or the landlord will help to ensure that the relationship goes smoothly.
 Being proactive in communication before litigation is your best option… and so is having Attorney Davalos on your team.
+Get in touch here.

 Can my landlord kick me out before the end of my lease?

 That’s kind of a “loaded question” that just brings up more questions.
 Have you violated the lease agreement in any way?
 Is there a clause in the agreement that states reasons/causes that would allow the landlord to unilaterally terminate the lease?
 How far into the lease are you?
 What kind of notice to quit did your landlord give you?
 Where do you live?